The Topology of Double Field Theory: Solutions of the Section Condition

+the form of $\eta^{IJ}$ in \eqref{eqn:formSCS} is preserved and we obtain a global SC solution.
+Because $H$ acts freely on $G$, the coset space $M=G/H$ is a differentiable manifold and its coordinates $x^i$ automatically satisfy the first constraint in \eqref{eqn:varphiij}.
+For $\varphi_{12}^{\tilde i}$, there is no restriction.
+Therefore, patching by arbitrary gauge transformations does not obstruct a globally defined SC solution.
+Later arises if, and only if, the $H$-principal bundle is flat.

+Note that the connection $F$ on this bundle was introduced as a tool to discuss solutions of the SC.
+There is more familiar connection on the $H$-principal bundle.
+It results from restricting the left-invariant Maurer-Cartan form to the subalgebra $\mathfrak{h}$.
+Pulling it back to $T^* G/H$, we obtain the gauge potential

 where $(E_i)_A{}^J$ denotes the background generalized vielbein in the patch $i$.
 We will see while presenting examples in section~\ref{sec:examples} that its field strength $\mathcal{F}_i = d \mathcal{A}_i + [\mathcal{A}_i, \mathcal{A}_i]$ in general does not vanish.
-Even if the SC is solved by $A_i = 0$ in all patches.
+Even if the SC is solved globally.
 It can be used to classify the bundle in terms of its characteristic classes.